NinjaGeoff/coffee_bot/README.md

 | **Solenoid B (Brew)** | PWM (Speed) | 16 |
 | **Solenoid B (Brew)** | IN2 (Direction) | 19 |
 </del>
+This section was from before I overhauled how the solenoids are fired, need to figure out if it's still accurate.

 ## Prepping your Raspberry Pi